Path to enlightenment

 Easy to practice: Mindfulness can be practiced anywhere, anytime, and requires no special equipment or training, making it accessible to everyone.

-Skill:
+Embed the Skill:

 • Start with a beginner’s mindset and be open to the practice